GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

     images:
     - 'gcr.io/$PROJECT_ID/products-api:${_VERSION}'

-This file instructs Cloud Build to build a docker image using the Dockerfile present in the repository and then to push the generated Docker image to the Google Container Registry when done.
-This will happen when a new push is made to the repository in the master branch.
+This file instructs Cloud Build to build a Docker image using the Dockerfile in the repository and then to push the generated Docker image to Container
+Registry when done.
+This happen when a new push is made to the repository in the master branch.

-Now, as next step, do a test on pushing a change to the repository and check if the build is started automatically like seen below:
+To test this part of the system, push a change to the repository and check whether the build is started automatically, as shown here:

 ![Build history](https://storage.googleapis.com/gcp-community/tutorials/spinnaker-binary-auth/01-build-history.png)

-After the build is successful, check if the image is placed into the container registry:
+After the build is successful, check whether the image is placed in Container Registry:

 ![GCR](https://storage.googleapis.com/gcp-community/tutorials/spinnaker-binary-auth/02-gcr.png)

-# Configuring Spinnaker
+## Configuring Spinnaker

 When you install Spinnaker for GCP, Spinnaker comes pre-configured with a connection to Google Cloud Build's Pub/Sub topic in the same project it's installed in (and another one for the Google Container Registry topic).
 This is sufficient for the demonstration here.
 In real world scenarios you can add connection to different projects as Spinnaker will probably reside in a different project from your user cluster.

 For GKE, a connection was created after installing Spinnaker in the beginning of this solution.

-## Creating the Application and the Pipeline
+### Creating the Application and the Pipeline

 The first step is to create an application in Spinnaker.
 For that, in Spinnaker console: